SantoshNtrjn/Data-Structures-Algorithms/README.md

 ## Data Structures Package
-A repo dedicated to the implementation of major data structures in Python, C++ & Java.
+A repo dedicated to the implementation of major data structures in Python & Java.